 We make our products in daily batches and the length of time it takes varies.
 Something to keep in mind is beyond how quickly we can produce, it has also taken us years to attain the skill level necessary to make everything.

 However, typically, our pieces take anywhere from twenty minutes to an hour to make and then are boxed away in a kiln for twelve hours to slowly reduce the temperature until they reach room temp.
 If you just leave glass out after creating a piece, it will break every time as the molecules move quite slowly back into their solid positions.

 ISN'T GLASS ACTUALLY A LIQUID?

 No!
 However, this is a very common misconception so you are not alone in thinking this!
-Glass has been passionately debated for years about whether it is a liquid, a solid, an amorphous solid, etc. It really is a material in it's own category and has taken humans until very recently to fully understand it's characteristics (even though it is one of the oldest crafts).
+Glass has been passionately debated for years about whether it is a liquid, a solid, an amorphous solid, etc. It really is a material in its own category and has taken humans until very recently to fully understand its characteristics (even though it is one of the oldest crafts).

 Furthermore, we live in the age of glass.
-It has projected science forward, allowing us to see space (lenses), changed architecture completely, allowed us to fix our vision (glasses), progressed technologies (fibre optics, microchips and screens) as well as allowed for all kinds of insane scientific endeavors (test tubes, vortex chambers, lab equipment in general).
+It has projected science forward, allowing us to see space (lenses), changed architecture completely, allowed us to fix our vision (glasses), progressed technologies (fibre optics, microchips and screens) as well as allowed for all kinds of insane scientific endeavours (test tubes, vortex chambers, lab equipment in general).
 What an amazingly modern and ancient material!